-I. The simplest of all would be, of course, to have only two chords - one for the reciting note or tenor, the other for the final ictus of the mediation.
-This is sometimes possible I; it relieves the accompanist from following the rhythm of the text.
+1. The simplest of all would be, of course, to have only two chords - one for the reciting note or tenor, the other for the final ictus of the mediation.
+This is sometimes possible i; it relieves the accompanist from following the rhythm of the text.

 2. But this ultra simple solution is not always possible.
 Three chords are often necessary.
-Nevertheless, in the second, sixth, and eighth modes, a passing harmony may be used on the last t These formulae, especially those of the second, sixth and eighth modes, do not claim to be perfect but to be a possible and easy application of our method of psalm accompaniment. accent; this chord is non ictic in the case of a spondaïc final, and ictic in the case of a dactylic final;
+Nevertheless, in the second, sixth, and eighth modes, a passing harmony may be used on the last accent; this chord is non ictic in the case of a spondaïc final, and ictic in the case of a dactylic final: